-A fiscal conservative with a track record of fighting crime and protecting families, Mike Regan was elected to the Pennsylvania Senate in November 2016.
+A fiscal conservative with a track record of fighting crime and protecting families, Mike Regan was first elected to the Pennsylvania Senate in November 2016 and was re-elected to a second term in November 2020.
 He also served two productive terms in the state House of Representatives, after compiling more than two decades of law enforcement and public safety experience, which continues to inspire his legislative successes, constituent outreach and community service.

-He currently serves as Vice-Chairman of the Senate Communications & Technology Committee, and as a member of the Senate Law & Justice Committee; Agriculture & Rural Affairs Committee; Consumer Protection & Professional Licensure Committee; State Government Committee; and Veterans Affairs & Emergency Preparedness Committee.
+He currently serves as Chairman of the Law & Justice Committee, Vice-Chairman of the Local Government Committee and as a member of the Community, Economic, & Recreational Development Committee; Consumer Protection & Professional Licensure Committee; Judiciary Committee; and Rules & Executive Nominations Committee.

 Born and raised in central Pennsylvania, Mike served as a member of the U.S. Marshals Service within the U.S. Department of Justice, beginning in 1988.
 He began his career as a Deputy U.S. Marshal in the Southern District of Florida.
 In 1990, he returned to the Commonwealth as a Deputy U.S. Marshal in the Middle District of Pennsylvania, and ascended to the post of Fugitive Task Force Commander in 1995.

-Following his retirement, Mike was named Deputy Inspector General of Pennsylvania, where he directed efforts to prevent, investigate and eradicate waste, fraud and abuse in state agencies and the Department of Public Welfare (now the Department of Human Services).
+Following his retirement from the Marshals Service, Mike was named Deputy Inspector General of Pennsylvania, where he directed efforts to prevent, investigate and eradicate waste, fraud and abuse in state agencies and the Department of Public Welfare (now the Department of Human Services).

-Mike graduated from Cedar Cliff High School in 1980 and received a bachelor’s degree in criminal justice from Albright College.
+Mike graduated from Cedar Cliff High School and earned a Bachelor of Science degree in Crime and Justice from Albright College.

-Mike and his wife, Fran, are raising their four children in Carroll Township, in the Northern York School District.
-Over the years, Mike has inspired children as a wrestling and football coach and a Dillsburg-area soccer coach.
+Mike and his wife, Fran, reside in Carroll Township, in the Northern York School District, and are the proud parents of four children.
+Over the years, Mike has inspired local youth as a wrestling and football coach and a Dillsburg-area soccer coach.

 The 31st District includes parts of Cumberland and York Counties.